auth0/terraform-provider-auth0/MIGRATION_GUIDE.md

 ### Role Permissions

 The `permissions` property on the `auth0_role` resource has been removed.
-Managing permissions associated with a role, leverage the `auth0_role_permission` and `auth0_role_permissions` resources instead.
+To manage permissions associated with a role, leverage the `auth0_role_permission` and `auth0_role_permissions` resources instead.
 The `auth0_role_permission` resource (singular) manages a 1:1 relationship between a role and a permission while the `auth0_role_permissions` resource (plural) manages a 1:many relationship between a role and its permissions.